How To Create An Effective Call To Action Button On Your Website

 Now that you’ve decided the CTA’s objective, added a button and written an effective call to action, it’s time to make the button clickable by linking it to a destination page.
 This is usually a sales page, checkout page or thank you page.

 After linking the CTA button to a destination page, test the button.
 Visitors aren’t going to stick around on pages with broken links.
 Also, periodically check the links on each page to ensure they haven’t broken.
-Use Ahrefs or Check My Links (Chrome extension).
+Use SEO Minion (free) or Ahrefs.

 You just learned how to create an effective call to action button on your website.
 Now that you have your CTA button, you need to know where to position it on your website.
 For that, read my post — Where to Put Call to Action Buttons on Your Website.